mmcclimon/mr_poole/README.md

 should provide a `poole` key, which may take the following subkeys:

 - `default_layout` - path to a default layout to use
+- `default_extension` - file extension to use

+Any options you provide in `_config.yml` will override poole's built-in defaults.
+Mr. Poole defaults to using Markdown (with extension "md"), and the default layout is given above in the "Post" section.
+The default layout is actually just YAML front matter for Jekyll, so it can be used with any extension.

+Note that command-line options override anything set in your config file.
+For example, if you have your default extension set to `textile`, but then pass the `--layout` flag to post/draft with a Markdown template, the generated post will use the Markdown extension.

 ## To do

-- Configuration: hooking into jekyll's `_config.yml`
+- Configuration: hooking into jekyll's `_config.yml` (mostly done)
-- Support for multiple output formats (right now, only markdown is supported)
+- Support for multiple output formats (done, but needs better tests)
 - Better option handling (more flexible date substitution)
 - Better documentation (this is an open source project, after all)